100% Bridging Loans

 Bridging Loans have a relatively high cost and are intended to be repaid quickly, either by the sale of the property in question or by refinancing with another finance product designed for the long-term, such as a Commercial Mortgage.
 They can usually cover around 70% of the total value of the property they are secured on.

 100% Bridging Finance is a special kind of loan used when there is no cash deposit to use towards the purchase.
 Although called 100% Bridging Loans, they don’t actually allow you to borrow 100% of the open market value - 70 – 75% of the open market value of a property is the usual maximum.
-However, they do provide two ways to provide 100% finance - either by using another property or asset to provide extra security or buying undervalue.
+However, they do provide two ways to provide 100% finance - either by using another property or asset to provide extra security or (in some cases) if buying undervalue.

 Alternatively, if you wanted to buy a portfolio worth £1million on the open market, you could use a 100% bridge to buy the properties at a discounted purchase price of £700,000.